RezawAlizadeh/TodoList-TaskManiger/README.md

 # TodoList-TaskManiger
-this is TodoList-TaskManiger created by (Ajax , PHP, Composer)
+This is a TodoList-TaskManiger created by (Ajax  ,  PHP  , composer).